Stamford Bridge (stadium): Shed End

 The Shed End is along the south side of the pitch.
 In 1930, a new terrace was built on the south side, for more standing spectators.
 It was originally known as the Fulham Road End, but supporters nicknamed it 'The Shed' and this led the club to officially change its name.
 It became the most favoured spot for the loudest and most die-hard support, until the terrace was demolished in 1994, when all-seater stadia became compulsory by law as a safety measure in light of the Taylor Report following the Hillsborough disaster.
 The seated stand which replaced it is still known as the Shed End (see below).

 The new stand opened in time for the 1997/98 season.
 Along with the Matthew Harding Stand, it is an area of the ground where many vocal fans congregate.
 The view from the upper tier is widely regarded as one of the best in the stadium.
 The Shed also contains the centenary museum and a memorial wall, where families of deceased fans are able to leave a permanent memorial of their loved ones, indicating their eternal support.
 A large chunk of the original wall from the back of the Shed End terrace still stands and runs along the south side of the stadium.
 It has recently been decorated with lights and large images of Chelsea legends.
 Since 2005, it has been where away supporters are housed; they are allocated 3,000 tickets towards the east side, roughly half of the capacity of the stand.
+At domestic cup matches, away fans take the entire stand.

-Peter Osgood's ashes were laid to rest under the shed end penalty spot in 2006.
+Peter Osgood's ashes were laid to rest under the Shed End penalty spot in 2006.